szasadny/Calculate-Attractor-Dimension-of-KSE/README.md

 # Calculate the attractor dimension of the Kuramoto-Sivashinsky equation

-This is the python code accompanying my Bachelor Thesis about the scaling of of the attractor dimension in the discretized Kuramoto-Sivashinsky equation.
+This is the python code accompanying my Bachelor Thesis about the scaling of the attractor dimension in the discretized Kuramoto-Sivashinsky equation.

 This repository contains the following two files: